Capitão Poço Esporte Clube

 Capitão Poço Esporte Clube, commonly referred to as Capitão Poço, is a Brazilian professional club based in Capitão Poço, Pará founded on 7 September 2018.
 It competes in the Campeonato Paraense, the top flight of the Pará state football league.

 History

 Founded in 2018, Capitão Poço made their professional football debut in 2021 when they played in the Campeonato Paraense Second Division.
 In 2024, he achieved promotion to the state elite.

 Stadium

 It plays its matches at Rufinão.
 The stadium has a capacity of 4,000 people.

+After renovation work at José Rufinão de Souza Municipal Stadium was completed in 2019, the club entered the state under-20 championship and initiated a project to compete professionally.